adrianfaciu/adrianfaciu.dev/content/posts/2020-30-03---Typed-fake-REST-APIs.md

 Whenever you start working on a new project, you might need to consume an API.
 But that API might not be written yet, or you don’t want to hit the real thing while developing the app.

-In this post we’re gonna have a look at using [JSON Server](https://github.com/typicode/json-server) and [faker.js](https://github.com/Marak/Faker.js#readme) to create a fake REST API.
+In this post we’re going to have a look at using [JSON Server](https://github.com/typicode/json-server) and [faker.js](https://github.com/Marak/Faker.js#readme) to create a fake REST API.
 You can use it for local development, testing or any other related tasks.

 Basic knowledge of [TypeScript](https://www.typescriptlang.org/) and [npm](https://www.npmjs.com/) is required to follow along.
 Out of habit and personal preference, I’ll use [yarn](https://yarnpkg.com/) instead of npm for all the examples.

 # Setup

-We’re gonna assume you already have a TypeScript project where you want to add and use the fake API.
+We’re going to assume you already have a TypeScript project where you want to add and use the fake API.
 If you do, skip to the next section.
 If not, and you want to follow along with the code, let’s create a simple project:

     mkdir fake-rest-api && cd fake-rest-api
     yarn init